tigerfarm/SyncSamples/README.md

 - Twilio account.
 A free Trial account will work.
 - PHP installed to run programs locally on your computer.

+Note, can create Map with an empty name, "".
+However, cannot delete it.

 ## Files

 The Client files: